sxhilx/Gainshub/README.md

     - Auth, Workouts and PRs
 - Implemented initial contoller function for each route.

-### Custom erros Set up
+### Custom Errors Setup
-- Set up a custom error class which extends from the error class.
+- Created a base `CustomError` class extending from the native `Error` class.
+- Implemented specific error types:
+  - `BadRequestError`
+  - `NotFoundError`
+  - `UnauthenticatedError`
-- Set up Bad request, Not found and Unauthenticated error extending from the custom erros class.
+- Enables consistent and descriptive error handling across the application.

-### JWT & Password hashing
+### JWT & Password Hashing
-- Set up the jwt create token and verify token functions to assing each user with a unique token.
+- Implemented `createToken` and `verifyToken` utility functions using JWT to assign each user a secure, unique token.
-- Password hashing function set up before storing the password into the database.
+- Integrated password hashing using bcrypt before storing passwords in the database for enhanced security.

+### Authentication Middleware
+- Developed a middleware that validates JWTs.
+- This middleware extracts the token from headers and verifies it.
+- Applied this middleware to the `/workouts` and `/pr` routes to restrict access to authenticated users only.

+### Database Table Creation
+- Created `users`, `workouts`, and `prs` tables.
+- Both `workouts` and `prs` tables include `user_id` as a foreign key.
+- Centralized all table creation logic in a single `createAllTables` file for clarity and maintainability.

+### Models & Business Logic
+- Developed model services for core features (`auth`, `workouts`, `prs`).
+- Separated business logic from controller logic to follow clean architecture principles and ensure code scalability.

-### Auth middleware
+### Controllers Integration
-- Authentication middleware set up on workouts and prs route to make sure each user is authenticated before accesing these routes.
+- Connected all controllers with their respective model services.
+- Maintained a clean, modular, and easy-to-maintain codebase by following to the MVC design pattern.